gwcoffey/gwcoffey.com/content/archive/listapp/how-to-make-your-tacos-62-better/index.md

 ---
-title: HOW TO MAKE YOUR TACOS 62% BETTER
+title: How to Make Your Tacos 62% Better
 date: '2016-01-20T03:17:23+00:00'
 archive: listapp
 likeCount: 87